wavefrontHQ/wavefront-collector-for-kubernetes/docs/metrics.md

 | <cluster, ns, node>.pod_container.count | Container counts by cluster, namespaces and nodes. |

 ## Kubernetes State Source
+These are cluster level metrics about the state of Kubernetes objects collected by the Collector leader instance.

 | Resource | Metric Name | Description |
 |----------|---------|-------------|
 | Deployment | deployment.desired_replicas | Number of desired pods. |